npge/npge/doc/API.md

 Steps:

-  - processor *In*: reads the blockset from file into blockset "my_blockset"
+  - processor *Read*: reads the blockset from file into blockset "my_blockset"
   - processor *AddBlastBlocks*: runs BLAST, saves new blocks into blockset "my_blockset"